-- To advance the state of playwrights in the American theater by providing them with space, time, and resources.
+- To advance the state of playwrights in the American theatre by providing them with space, time, and resources.

-- To influence the working environment of theaters by embedding playwrights in them.
+- To influence the working environment of theatres by embedding playwrights in them.

-- To help the field (including other funders) understand the value of embedding playwrights in theaters.
+- To help the field (including other funders) understand the value of embedding playwrights in theatres.

-- To work toward an ideal of having writers become salaried employees of all theaters.
+- To work toward an ideal of having writers become salaried employees of all theatres.

-Fourteen playwrights are salaried staff members in residence for three years at fourteen theaters in eleven cities.
+Fourteen playwrights are salaried staff members in residence for three years at fourteen theatres in eleven cities.
 The inaugural Residency cohort is as follows: